EU must keep up pressure on Russia over Ukraine, Britain says

 The unexpected decision laid bare divisions within the 28-nation EU over how energetically to pursue sanctions against Russia, which has already taken trade reprisals and threatened more if the EU tightens sanctions further.

-Fallon, speaking to Reuters on the sidelines of a European Union defense ministers’ meeting in Italy that discussed the crises in Ukraine, Iraq and Libya, said the EU must remain determined over sanctions.
+Fallon, speaking to Reuters on the sidelines of a European Union defence ministers’ meeting in Italy that discussed the crises in Ukraine, Iraq and Libya, said the EU must remain determined over sanctions.

 “Member states ... have all had slightly different positions on it but it is essential we keep up the pressure,” he said.